c3lang/c3docs-old/docs/contracts.md

 # Pre conditions for macros

 Macros have an additional class of pre conditions, that are used to confirm that the values actually will work inside the macro body.
 This improves the error messages, since otherwise it would be hard to know if the error is in the implementation of the macro, or in the parameters.
-These are placed under the `@checked` annotation, or together with the `@require` annotations, surrounded by `parse()`.
+These are placed under the `@checked` annotation.

 ```
 /**
  * @checked resource.open()
- * @require resource != nil, parse(void *x = resource.open())
+ * @require resource != nil
+ * @checked void *x = resource.open()
  **/
 macro openResource(resource)
 {